imagine5am/cs699-project/readme.txt

 Motivation can be found in user documentation.
 ./documentation/developer/web/deplopment.pdf contains specifit details on how to host the server.
+Instructions to build the app can also be found in their respective documentation folder.

 Individual Contribution:
 Shivam Sood created the web application i.e. the tracking server.